AkashDeb727/fix-it-felix/README.md

 - Designed and implemented the serverless AWS architecture
 - Developed backend services using **AWS Lambda, API Gateway, DynamoDB, S3, SES, and IAM**
-- Integrated **Google Gemini AI** for image analysis and complaint processing
+- Integrated **Google Gemini AI** for complaint processing
 - Implemented AI-powered issue categorization, severity assessment, and description generation
 - Developed backend APIs for complaint submission, retrieval, dashboard statistics, and status management
+- Implemented **Amazon SES email notifications** for newly submitted complaints
 - Implemented the AI chatbot backend using Gemini
 - Configured and deployed AWS infrastructure
 - Integrated the backend with the frontend